zuhlke/engineering-posts/drafts/api-first.md

 ### APIs as "first-class" citizens

-An API-first approach to building software can benefit your organization in many ways.
+Using API-first as approach to build software can benefit your organization in many ways.
 However, keep in mind that just using and adopting the tools is not enough.
 The API-first approach requires embracing a new process - and even more crucial: A shift from thinking in code to a code-agnostic way to design your APIs.